CarloDeNart/Perseus-Image-plug-in/docs/source/index.rst

 **Perseus**  is a freely available data analysis program that now can analyse also fMRI images.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.